JGM01/raytracer/README.md

 Produce an image by following the instructions:

-Build the project
+First build:

-Go into the `build/` directory, and run `cmake -S . -B build`.
+While in the root directory, run `cmake -S . -B build`.

+Every consecutive build afterwards will be in the `build/` directory using the `make` command.

 Render the image